lizastark/computational-craft-2019/weeks/week4.md

 2. Use your zine to build three more connector tools to connect your “nodes.”
 They can be all the same or all different.
 3. Design a tool you would like to have in this class.
 It can be completely fantastical or gravely functional or both.
 You do not have to make this – it is a brainstorming exercise.

-Document these all on the blog and bring them to next class.
+Document and post your assignment.
+Bring your nodes and connectors to next class.